 - tocilizumab (Actemra)

-Each DMARD has different side effects, so you’ll want to discuss the side effect profiles of each drug you’re prescribed with your doctor.
-Some common reactions include:
+Each DMARD has different side effects, so you’ll want to discuss with your doctor the side effects of each drug they prescribe.

 - upset stomach

-Biologics will generally have the same side effects, along with a few extras like:
+Biologics will generally have the same side effects listed above, along with a few others, such as:

 - sore throat

 - high blood pressure during the injection or infusion

 - skin reactions at the site of the injection or infusion

 - pain at the site of the injection or infusion

 Because JAK inhibitors are newer than other treatment options, there’s less information available about their side effects.
 They can cause the typical side effects of DMARDs and more serious side effects.
 People who take JAK inhibitors have an increased risk of: